Frank Wead: San Francisco to Hawaii flight

 Following his assignment at NAS Anacostia, Wead was assigned staff duty involving flying at NAS North Island where he served as Flag Lieutenant to the flight project commander at NAS North Island, Captain Stanford Elwood Moses, USN.
 On 28 October 1924, Wead was assigned to command VT Squadron 2.
 During 1924 and 1925, Wead was involved with the planning for the San Francisco to Hawaii endurance and navigation tests to comprise two Naval Aircraft Factory PN-9 flying boats, and one Boeing PB-1 flying boat.

 In early April 1926, Wead received a naval message at his headquarters, NAS North Island, that he was selected for promotion to lieutenant commander; promoted ahead of his fellow naval aviators Class of 1916; and, one of the Navy's youngest squadron commanders.

 In his book "All the Factors of Victory: Admiral Joseph Mason Reeves and The Origins of Carrier Airpower" (May 2003), Thomas Wildenberg provided an insight into the naval aviation tactical issues with which Reeves was involved and the part Wead played as commanding officer of VF-2 fighter squadron (comprising Vought VE-7SF "Bluebird", Boeing Model 15 naval variant FB-5, Curtiss Model 34D F6C-2 "Hawk").
 Wead was preparing his squadron for the June 1926 tactical exercises aboard USS Langley up to his accident on 14 April 1926.
-Wildenberg identified Wead's replacement as Lieutenant Commander Frank Dechant Wagner, USN, who would further improve upon the training tactics devised by Wead, including developing new dive-bombing techniques.
+Wildenberg identified Wead's replacement as Lieutenant Commander Frank Dechant Wagner, USN.
+Assigned to Commander, Air Squadrons, Battle Fleet, Lieutenant Commander Wagner would further improve upon the training tactics devised by Wead, including developing new dive-bombing techniques with the Battle Fleet's Curtiss F6C Hawks and FB-5s.

 Medical retirement

 On 14 April 1926, Wead heard his daughter Marjorie crying.
 Rushing to her, he accidentally tripped, falling head first down a dark stairway, and fractured his neck.
 The injury resulted in paralysis.
-Wead was immediately taken to the U.S. Naval Hospital, Balboa Park (today's Naval Medical Center San Diego) where the Commandant of the U.S. Naval Hospital, Captain Raymond Spear, was briefed on Wead's condition and ordered him to be operated on.
+Wead was immediately taken to the U.S. Naval Hospital, Balboa Park (today's Naval Medical Center San Diego) where the Commandant of the U.S. Naval Hospital, Captain Raymond Spear, Medical Corps, was briefed on Wead's condition and ordered him to be operated on.

 According to an article written by a San Diego Union staff writer:

 On 16 July 1926, while convalescing in the hospital, Wead was promoted to lieutenant commander.
 At the encouragement of his fellow naval officers, he put his writing skills to work and started sending manuscripts to book and magazine companies.
-During spring 1927, in the hope that his recovery was imminent and with the strong recommendation from Commander Marc A. Mitscher, Rear Admiral Moffett submitted Wead's name to Rear Admiral Richard H. Leigh, Commander, Bureau of Naval Personnel, recommending Wead to be the new squadron commander of VF-6B (previously, VF-2) with duty aboard USS Langley.
-However, Wead was placed on the retired list, 28 May 1928 with a residence of Los Angeles, California.
+During spring 1927, in the hope that his recovery was imminent and with the strong recommendation from Commander Marc Mitscher, Rear Admiral Moffett submitted Wead's name to Rear Admiral Richard H. Leigh, Commander, Bureau of Naval Personnel, recommending Wead to be the new squadron commander of VF-6B (previously, VF-2) with duty aboard USS Langley.
+However, Wead was placed on the retired list, 28 May 1928, with a residence in the City of Los Angeles, California.
 He began his second career, screenplay writing, which subsequently occupied him throughout the 1930s and early 1940s.